Olanetsoft/web3terms/README.md

 You might want to push this app to a running server, [here is a curated list you can checkout.](https://www.heroku.com/).

-> Do not misuse the twitter api to spam or burden the server load for twitter api , as twitter follows a strict rule of closing down accounts that do that.
+> Do not misuse the twitter api to spam or burden the server load for twitter api, as twitter follows a strict rule of closing down accounts that do that.
 Please read [here for the rules](https://support.twitter.com/articles/18311)

 ### **Note to Contributors**

-+ All web3 terms in the ```data/terms.json``` directory should be in lower case.
++ All web3 terms in the ```data/terms.json``` directory should be in lowercase.
-+ Look to ensure that newly added terms aren't already available to avoid repitition of terms and key words.
++ Look to ensure that newly added terms aren't already available to avoid repetition of terms and keywords.

 ### 🫂 Credits